halildurmus/win32/website/docs/guides-concepts/contributing.md

 ## 🚀 Committing Your Work and Preparing a Pull Request

-**win32** is a **monorepo** with multiple packages and examples.
-To ensure we keep things clean and in order, we use several tools to enforce a good development experience.
+To maintain a consistent and clean codebase, we enforce coding standards and use tools to ensure high-quality contributions.

 ### 🎨 Coding Style

-We follow the [Dart style guide] to maintain a clean and consistent codebase.
+Please follow the [Dart style guide] to keep the codebase clean and consistent.
-Make sure you adhere to the style guide when working on the codebase.

 ### 📜 Commit Convention

-Commit messages are essential for clarity in our development process.
-We use [Conventional Commits] to keep our commit messages **consistent** and **easy to understand**.
+We use [Conventional Commits] to structure our commit messages for clarity and uniformity.

-We expect commit messages to follow this format:
+Please use the following format for commit messages:

 ```text
 <type>(optional scope): <description>